Once obligatory for every man, the waistcoat has definitely lost its appeal for the average man. Before central heating became the standard,

 On single breasted vests, you can spot the vertical key hole in between two buttonholes.
 Today, Hackett seems to be one of the few Ready-To-Wear manufacturers to offer such a chain hole.

-Double breasted waistcoats, on the other hand, feature them either in the middle, such as this one worn by Prince Charles.
-Occasionally it is hidden underneath a wide lapel.
+Double breasted waistcoats, on the other hand, feature them either in the middle, such as the one on the left or the one worn by Prince Charles above or it is hidden underneath a wide lapel.

 In case you like to individualize your waistcoat, a slip or silk piping are great ways to do so.